warning

 What about you?
 I wonder what themes you really enjoy reading about.

-Maybe you'd like to pause the video here for a moment and tell someone nearby which of these themes do you like to read about?
-Okay, thanks for sharing with your partner.
+Maybe you'd like to pause the video here for a moment and tell someone nearby which of these themes do you like to read about.

-I wonder if you had the same sorts of themes that you enjoy or maybe different ones, and maybe you could give some recommendations to each other of books that explore some of these themes.
+I wonder if you had the same sorts of themes that you enjoy or maybe different ones, and maybe you could give some recommendations to each other for books that explore some of these themes.

 Identifying themes within a text involves inference.